syncfusion-content/maui-docs/MAUI/NumericEntry/Getting-Started.md

 ## Clear button visibility

-The `ShowClearButton` property is used to show or hide the clear button in `NumericEntry`.
+The `ShowClearButton` property is used to show or hide the clear button in the `NumericEntry`.
 By default, visibility of the clear button is enabled.

 N> The clear button appears only when the text box is focused and the `IsEditable` property value is set to **true**.
 {% tabs %}